Any woman who has been previously married.

 A tall waiter, looking like a classy penguin in a black and white uniform rushed over to pull out her chair.
 Once Jenny was seated, he took the folded napkin on her plate and shook it, laying it flat across her lap.
 “Would you care for a glass of wine, perhaps?”

 Jenny smiled but shook her head.
-“Water will be fine, thank you.”
+“Iced tea will be fine, thank you.”

 The waiter left and Heather resumed scrutinizing her outfit.
 “Where did you get that ugly purse?
 It’s horrible!”